 What is Audit Procedures?

 Audit Procedures are steps performed by auditors to get all the information regarding the quality of the financials provided by the company, which enable them to form an opinion on financial statement whether they reflect the true and fair view of organisation financial position.
-Audit procedures are identified and applied at the planning stage of the audit after determining audit objective, scope, approach, and risk involved.
+They are identified and applied at the planning stage of the audit after determining audit objective, scope, approach, and risk involved.

 Audit Procedure Methods

-Audit procedures can be divided into two types:
+They can be divided into two types:

 #1 – Substantive Audit Procedures